 Packaging can refer to the materials used to ship our product as well as the protective coating around a semiconductor chip.
 The focus of this section is on packaging materials used for shipping and handling our products.

 AMD specifies the packing materials used for our products, including recyclability of materials and use of recycled content.
-Our packaging designers continuously seek out environmentally preferable packing materials and methods to minimize packing that meet our needs for product protection, cost, material properties, and compliance with industry standards.
+In 2016, 100% of our packaging is made of recyclable materials, such as paperboard.
+Our packaging designers continuously seek out environmentally preferable packing materials, including recycled materials and non-toxic dyes.

-AMD understands the reliability and safety risks posed to end users by the presence of counterfeit semiconductors in the supply chain.
-Accordingly, AMD has established policies and practices to mitigate the introduction of suspect parts into the legitimate marketplace.
+We understand the reliability and safety risks posed to end users by the presence of counterfeit semiconductors in the supply chain.
+Accordingly, we've established policies and practices to mitigate the introduction of suspect parts into the legitimate marketplace.
 This program includes enhanced supply chain security processes, authorized distribution requirements, ongoing cooperation with government and law enforcement communities in the detection and prevention of counterfeit products, and a comprehensive approach to brand protection.

 Supply Chain Security: In order to safeguard product integrity AMD has established an extensive set of controls to ensure parts are securely manufactured, assembled, tested, uniquely tracked, marked, stored, and transported from manufacture to authorized distribution.